Meet the

 Role: Visual Identity + Web Designer

 In 2010 after an incredibly long, often exciting and sometimes challenging gestation period, STOFF emerged into the world.
 As with all living things in the early years of existence, our little friend took some time to toddle round, explore, stretch, grow & to gradually find its true personality and values.
-With each passing year, STOFF learnt from its mistakes, it learnt from its audience & it learnt from the team who birthed it.
+With each passing year, STOFF learnt from its mistakes, its audience & it learnt from the team who birthed it.
 And, in turn, we learnt from STOFF.
-From the start, there were certain things that were crystal clear to our young hero.
+From the start, certain things were crystal clear to our young hero.
 STOFF believed in diversity and that the world could hold endless beautiful possibilities - if we only gave it the chance and treated it with kindness and respect.
 During its early explorations, mischief frequently rose to the surface and fun was never far behind.
 Yet, along with all the sass, it was easy to detect a more serious & pensive side to STOFF.
 There was an intelligent, calm, considerate and political side to this wonderful entity.
 It welcomed creativity in all forms, with open arms.
 It was hard not to fall in love with our flourishing protagonist.
 I had the good fortune of meeting STOFF right at the start of its life.
 In the beginning, before any of us were clear what STOFF would grow to be, I worked with the team to design the festival’s brand-identity.
 Over the years, as STOFF’s personality has grown stronger and more luminous, this identity has been tweaked & refined to better represent the festival it is today.
-Over the past 12 years, I’ve directed photo-shoots for the cover, amused myself by creating surreal collages and used graphic design to structure a website that, I hope, is fun to navigate & easy to digest.
+Over the past 12 years, I’ve directed photo shoots for the cover, amused myself by creating surreal collages and used graphic design to structure a website that, I hope, is fun to navigate & easy to digest.

 What would you expect to see in a Fringe festival?